 - is at most (less than or equals)

 - Timeframe: After choosing a frequency, you will also need to select a timeframe over which we'll count the number of events for each person.
+These calculations are based on UTC.
 The options here are:

 - over all time